mellow-hype/nestopia/README.md

 # hypr-nestopia - custom nestopia fork

-This summarizes the customizations that have been made to the original Nestopia version this fork originates from.
+This summarizes the customizations that have been made to the 0ldsk00l fork of Nestopia tha this fork originates from.

 ## TODO